lupyuen/lupyuen.github.io/src/grafana.md

 # What's Next

-I hope you have enjoyed our exploration today: Streaming Sensor Data from The Things Network to Grafana over MQTT.
+I hope you enjoyed our exploration today: Streaming Sensor Data from The Things Network to Grafana over MQTT.

 In the next article we shall head back to [__PineDio Stack BL604__](https://lupyuen.github.io/articles/ttn) and transmit actual Sensor Data to The Things Network, encoded with CBOR.